-PEEPO CATEG ORY EQUIPMENT X CHRONOLOGY BE FORE DURING AFTER FACTOR INFORMATION СНЕСК Design ipment or tools were fi he task and the operati g performed.
-Construction safety standards requ afe by design and const ired in that jurisdiction PPE Requirements SDS and the condition propriate to the task / end of the protective cloth in good condition and s Testing - aintained in accordance vant industry standards.
-Inspection with the manufacture nspected at scheduled i r's specifications and ir ically and during critica ndustry standards upon Maintenance d be maintained to the maintain the original do tandards Modification ensure performance, should also account fo ut by controlled procedure to e not adversely affected and ince and inspection
+PEEPO CATEG ORY EQUIPMENT CHRONOLOGY BE FORE DURING AFTER FACTOR INFORMATION СНЕСК Design The design of the equ ipment or tools were fi he task and the operati g performed Construction The equipment was s afe by design and const ired in that jurisdiction PPE Requirements The PPE used was appropriate to the task / energy / contaminant / SDS and the condition of the protective clothing and accessories were in good condition and selected, used and fitted appropriately.
+Testing Testing The equipment was tested, inspected and maintained in accordance with the manufacturer requirements of relevant industry standards.
+Inspection The equipment was inspected at scheduled intervals in accordance with the manufacturer's specifications and industry standards upon initial delivery, periodically and during critical times Maintenance The equipment should be maintained to the manufacturer's recommendations to maintain the original design performance safety and reliability standards Modification Equipment modification should be carried out by controlled procedure to ensure performance, safety and reliability are not adversely affected and should also account for changes to maintenance and inspection procedures, ergonomics and human factors